Faculty & Staff

 Dr. Shawn Lohse

-A recent transplant to Minnesota from Illinois, Sherry has been teaching for over 20 years.
-With her move to Minnesota her desire was to bring her skill set to a Christian school with an intentional element of discipleship to share with the students in her charge.
+A recent transplant to Minnesota from Illinois, Sherry has been teaching for over 22 years.
+With her move to Minnesota in January of 2016, her desire was to bring her skill set to a Christian school with an intentional element of discipleship to share with the students in her charge.
 She and her husband Jeff have been married for 41 years and have 5 married children with 13 grandchildren!
 Two of her 13 grandchildren attend Legacy which is quite a perk of the job!

 “I purpose each day in the classroom to provide an atmosphere of encouragement, safety, and community.
 My desire is that each child work to his/her potential and within our loving classroom community, celebrate each and every child’s success!”

 Rebecca holds a BA in Psychology and an MA in Counseling Psychology from the University of MN Duluth.
 She has been called by God to help students and has been doing so as a Guidance Counselor at LCA since 2005, helping students and families with college planning.

 Rebecca and her husband Mike have two children, Levi and Naomi and currently reside in Coon Rapids.
 One day Rebecca aspires to “support families and children more directly.
 This might include doing some in-home work with them or by providing foster care or maybe working in an orphanage.”